 Choosing the right plastic for your application can be confusing, particularly if you are new to the industry.
-In our recent blog post, “When it Comes to material selection, not all plastics are created equal,” we gave a quick overview of the polymers that Impact extrudes, touching on their general characteristics and typical uses.
+In our recent blog post, “When it Comes to material selection, not all plastics are created equal,” we gave a quick overview of the polymers that Impact extrudes, including extruded materials such as HIPS, touching on their general characteristics and typical uses.

 In this next blog post, we narrow our focus to discuss one of the materials we extrude in greater detail – High Impact Polystyrene (HIPS).
-HIPS is a very versatile, economical and tough material that exhibits good impact strength, easy processing and works very well with thermoforming processes.
+HIPS is a widely used hips material that is known for its versatility, durability, and impact resistance, making it suitable for applications in printing, graphics, merchandising displays, and tooling.
 Below are 7 important facts about HIPS plastic:

 - HIPS is a modified form of polystyrene: